mouldimus/notes/HTML_Concepts.md

 HTML5 was designed to encourage that CSS be utilized for styling.

-For example: the font attributes color, size and face that we covered earlier on the course aren’t supported by HTML5.
+For example: the font attributes color, size and face that we covered earlier on the course aren't supported by HTML5.
 Meaning, they were a part of earlier versions of HTML and are not included in HTML5 documentation.
 They can still be run in the browser because most browsers support all versions of HTML.

 The point is
 : *it is a best practice to have all styling contained within style sheets (CSS).*